 On 12 July 2018, Broadland District Council and South Norfolk Council agreed collaborative working arrangements.
 This included the proposal to form one joint officer team across the two autonomous Councils.
-Consequently, the authorities had a shared Corporate Management Team throughout 2019/20 and the remainder of the workforce worked jointly from 1st January 2020.
+Consequently, the authorities shared a Corporate Management Team throughout 2019/20 and the remainder of the workforce worked jointly from 1st January 2020.